Xi'erqi station

-Xi'erqi station (西二旗站 (Xī'èrqí zhàn)) is an interchange train station between Line 13 and the Changping Line on the Beijing Subway.
-The station has relocated to a new location several hundreds meters north on December 25, 2010, to ease transfer between the two lines when the new Changping Line opened, and the original station was then defunct, but was not demolished until August 2020.
-The new building a light membrane white covering was designed by Atelier Li Xinggang.
+Xi'erqi station (西二旗站 (Xī'èrqí zhàn)) is an interchange station between Line 13 and the Changping Line on the Beijing Subway.
+The station relocated to a new location several hundred meters north on December 25, 2010, to ease transfers between the two lines when the new Changping Line opened, and the original station was then defunct, but was not demolished until August 2020.
+The new building, with a light membrane white covering, was designed by Atelier Li Xinggang.
 The station is extremely congested with 13,000 people per hour transferring between the station's two lines during peak periods.
 A viral video filmed at this station showing rush hour crowds attempting to board the overcrowded trains was posted on YouTube in 2013.
-This congestion during peak hours is eased after the Qinghe railway station expansion in 2021, due to its close proximity to Xi'erqi, distributing some of the passenger traffic in the area.
+This congestion during peak hours was eased after the Qinghe railway station expansion in 2021, due to its close proximity to Xi'erqi, distributing some of the passenger traffic in the area.

-The station was the southern terminus of Changping line before Qinghe railway station opened on December 31, 2021.
+The station was the southern terminus of Changping Line until Qinghe railway station opened on December 31, 2021.